mulekick/megadownload/README.md

 2. **Run the program**
    - Open your shell, navigate to your install directory.
-   - Type ./megadownload.js -i /path/to/your/http/session/file -o /path/to/your/download/directory.
+   - Type **./megadownload.js -i /path/to/your/http/session/file -o /path/to/your/download/directory**
    - Review the duration/quality of the media probed from your HTTP session file and confirm.
    - Wait for your files to download.
    - Enjoy ad free, network latency free content !

 ## some advice
-   - You can provide multiple http session files after the -i option.
+   - You can provide multiple http session files after the **-i** option.
 All will be processed.
-   - Type ./megadownload.js -h to see all available options.
+   - Type **./megadownload.js -h** to see all available options.
    - The default minimal media duration is 90 seconds, which means that all media lasting less than 90 seconds will be discarded.
-You can adjust it with the -d option.
+You can adjust it with the **-d** option.
-   - If you want to download audio-only files, use the -a option.
+   - If you want to download audio-only files, use the **-a** option.
    - As a bonus, a small script is included that will convert any media to an *.mp3 file.
 Download music from the platforms and make your own local playlists !
    - To run it, type **. mp3convert.sh /path/to/files/to/convert** (the mp3 files will be saved in the same directory as the source files).